• Skip to primary navigation

 • Add rice to a sauce pan with the water and lemon and orange peel.

-• Bring to a boil and simmer for 10 minutes, covered with a lid.
+• Bring to a boil and simmer on low heat for 10 minutes, covered with a lid.

 • Add the plant milk and cinnamon.